 We're not just talking about one record.

-It's almost on a monthly basis, we shatter another record.
+It's almost on a monthly basis we shatter another record.

 And that's exactly what's happening, Sean.

-Black voices for Trump is something that this president has created and is in fact using to turn that black vote away from the historical Democrat Party and is scaring the devil out of the Democrats as we speak because they know the only tangible thing that Democrats have done for black people over the years is give them uh a Coca Cola,
+And when we talk about the historical vote that we're expecting to turn out in 2020 for Donald John Trump, Black Voices for Trump is something that this president has created and is, in fact, using to turn that black vote away from the historical Democrat Party and is scaring the devil out of the Democrats as we speak,

-a sandwich, and maybe five dollars to get on the bus to go and vote every two to four years.
+for black people over the years is give them a Coca-Cola, a sandwich, and maybe $5 to get on the bus to go and vote every two to four years.

 That's tangible that they have done for the black people in this country.

-Donald John Trump has historically now lowered the unemployment rate uh historically for blacks and Latinos while raising the job rate in this country.
+Donald John Trump has historically now lowered the unemployment rate historically for blacks and Latinos while raising the job rate in this country.

 That's tangible.

-So if you have a choice, if black people use their brains instead of their emotions as far as skin color is concerned, you are going to see a turnabout, a an unshackling of the black vote to the Democrat Party that this country has not seen since Reconstruction.
+So if you have a choice, if black people use their brains instead of their emotions as far as skin color is concerned, you are going to see a turnabout, an unshackling of the black vote to the Democrat Party that this country has not seen since Reconstruction.

 And I want to add to this.